The 2023 ANIMAZEMENT AMV Contest Guidelines

 The 18+ AMV Contest: This contest is open to BOTH amateur & professional AMV Creators.
 THIS IS NOT A HENTAI AMV CONTEST.
 All hentai submissions WILL be disqualified.
-ANIMAZEMENT has a reputation for being family friendly, but we cannot deny the fan-base has grown up.
-If ANIMAZEMENT'S family friendly Pplicy has ever kept you from entering that perfect AMV simply because the song you’ve chosen has explicit lyrics, or a scene from an anime was too bloody, extreme, or had mild nudity, then we’re giving you the chance to show us what you've got.
-All prizes in this category will be anime merch such as figures, statues, toys, manga, art books, and anime / Japanese live action Blu-Rays or DVDs.
+If Animazement's family friendly policy has ever kept you from entering that perfect AMV simply because the song you’ve chosen has explicit lyrics, or a scene from an anime was too bloody, extreme, or had mild nudity, then we’re giving you the chance to show us what you've got.
+All prizes in this category will award anime merch such as figures, statues, toys, manga, art books, and anime / Japanese live action Blu-Rays or DVDs.

 **NOTE** Only “Mild Nudity” will be allowed.
 For best reference, we are using the term “Ranma Level” to describe how much is acceptable.

 The Amateur AMV Contest*: Have you ever wanted to make an AMV and enter it on the convention level, but were intimidated by the steep competition?
 Well, this is the contest for you!
 Who cares if you don’t have the expensive editing software, or the experience?
-As long as you have a concept, and the ambition this is the contest to get in on the ground floor and run with it.
+As long as you have a concept, and the ambition, this is the contest to get in on the ground floor.
 This contest will have ZERO cash based prizes.
-All prize categories will be anime merch such as figures, statues, toys, manga, art books, and anime / Japanese live action Blu-Rays or DVDs.
-Also, unlike the Professional Contest, there will be MANY more prizes given out.
+All prize categories will award anime merch such as figures, statues, toys, manga, art books, and anime / Japanese live action Blu-Rays or DVDs.
+Unlike the Professional Contest, there will be MANY more prizes given out.

-The Japanese Live-Action Contest: Over the past 5 to 10 years, Japanese live-action has seen a huge increase in viewership within the United States.
-Do you have a favorite Japanese live-action movie or TV series?
-If you want to share your love of samurai films, Yakuza TV series, Super Sentai, or Godzilla with the fandom, then we’re opening the flood gates.
-All videos must use footage from JAPANESE live-action media (Sorry, other Asian live-action media will be disqualified).
-This contest is open to BOTH professional & amateur contestants.
-All prizes in this category will be anime merch such as figures, statues, toys, manga, art books, and anime / Japanese live-action Blu-Rays or DVDs.
+The Godzilla/Kaiju Video Contest: In 1954 Godzilla hit theaters in Japan.
+Two years later, in 1956, he made his way to the U.S. Since then, the “King Of Monsters” has inspired a fandom, leaving them frothing at the mouth for more Kaiju battles.
+Godzilla has had dozens of sequels, spin-offs, and Kaiju imitators.
+Do you have a favorite Japanese Kaiju movie or TV series?
+Do you want to share your love of 50+ foot tall giant monsters?
+This year we’re opening the flood gates.
+All Videos must use footage from “JAPANESE” Kaiju media (Sorry, other Asian giant monster media will be disqualified).
+This contest is open to BOTH Professional & Amateur creators.
+All prizes in this category will award anime merch such as figures, statues, toys, manga, art books, and anime / Japanese live action Blu-Rays or DVDs.

-*NOTE: For the “Professional” and “Amateur” AMV Contests, you can Enter in one or the other, NOT BOTH.
-You either consider yourself a PRO-AMV content creator, or an AMATEUR, and the two shall not mingle on the contest stage!!!
+*NOTE: For the “Professional” and “Amateur” AMV Contests, you can enter in one or the other, NOT BOTH.
+You either consider yourself a professional AMV content creator, or an amateur, and the two shall not mingle on the contest stage!!!

 NOTE #2: This is new territory for Animazement.
 If we do not receive enough entries for a specific contest, we reserve the right to merge entries to fill the allotted time slots on the convention schedule.